 This is why I believe that the future of business takes leadership not management.
 Executives, employees, and other stakeholders or shareholders who do not share in the desire to earn relevance with a different customer is standing in the way of progress.

 Born Digital – We are the Champions

 The case for change won’t be won by new technology alone.
-It’s not social, mobile, or real-time that presents the answer in of itself.
-It is the affect they have on consumer behavior that matters.
-Attempting to convince anyone of the need for change should never include mentions of Facebook, Twitter, Pinterest, iPhones, iPads, etc. These are means but not a means to an end.
-What’s required is an understanding of market trends and impact, missed opportunities versus actual short and long term losses, the balance of connected vs. traditional consumerism, and a better understanding of how innovation in the product roadmap will prevent disruption while disrupting others through innovation.
+It’s not social, mobile, or real-time that presents the answer in itself.
+It is the effect they have on consumer behavior that matters.
+Attempting to convince anyone of the need for change should never include mentions of Facebook, Twitter, Pinterest, iPhones, i-Pads, etc. These are means but not a means to an end.
+What’s required is an understanding of market trends and impact, missed opportunities versus actual short and long-term losses, the balance of connected vs. traditional consumerism, and a better understanding of how innovation in the product roadmap will prevent disruption while disrupting others through innovation.

 Technology is merely an enabler…and a powerful one at that.
 But without vision, purpose, direction, or meaning, new channels are the conduits for old reasoning and convictions.
 Without understanding technology and its relationship with behavior, without aligning a bigger mission or vision with what we are trying to do — something that is going to matter to people — we are just managing businesses the way we always have.
 We are not moving in any new direction.

 This is a time to lead the next era where ideas are “born digital.”
 Rather than discount how, when, and where people connect…innovate!
 Born digital is a mantra and a philosophy that invests in products, services, and supporting systems that align with the expectations and behaviors of Generation C…consistently, across every screen, in the context of every scenario.